 Approach 1: Level Order Traversal with Queue and Stack (O(n) time, O(n) space)

-This approach uses classic Breadth-First Search on a binary tree.
-Push the root into a queue, then process nodes level by level.
-For each level, iterate through the queue size, collect node values, and enqueue their left and right children.
-Instead of appending each level directly to the result, push it onto a stack (or prepend to the result).
-After the traversal finishes, pop levels from the stack to produce the bottom-up order.
+This approach performs a standard BFS using a queue.
+Start by pushing the root into the queue, then repeatedly process nodes level by level.
+For each level, iterate through the current queue size, pop nodes, record their values, and push their children.
+Instead of appending each level directly to the result, push the level list onto a stack.
+After BFS finishes, pop from the stack to build the final bottom‑up order.
+Every node is visited exactly once, giving O(n) time complexity and O(n) auxiliary space for the queue, stack, and result.
+This is the most intuitive solution because it mirrors the normal Breadth-First Search traversal while simply reversing the level order.

 Approach 2: Recursive Level Order Traversal (O(n) time, O(n) space)